 What are the benefits of using vegan cosmetics?

 Vegan cosmetics use plant-based ingredients instead of animal-derived ones.
-Cosmetics made with plant-based ingredients are said to be gentle on the skin and help it gradually become healthier from the inside out over time.
+Cosmetics made with plant-based ingredients are said to gently nourish the skin over time, promoting health from the inside out without causing irritation.
 In particular, they do not contain chemical preservatives such as parabens.
 (As a result, their shelf life may differ from that of conventional products.)

 I won't do it vs. I'll do it with you